Your Complete Guide to Seattle Property Tax

 How to Budget For Property Taxes

-While that median price of $9,000 a year in property tax may sound high, you should first break it up into monthly payments.
+While the property tax you have to pay may seem high, you should first break it up into monthly payments.
 Remember, you aren't required to pay all of that money at once.

 How Are Median Property Taxes Calculated?